Orthopedic surgery is the branch of surgery concerned with conditions involving the musculoskeletal system (muscles and bones).

 Constant Intravenous Infusions: Your pet may receive constant pain medications through his or her indwelling intravenous catheter; this ensures they have a constant stream of pain medication in their blood stream to keep them comfortable.

-After surgery is performed, your pet will stay here at our hospital overnight where trained technicians will monitor and administer pain medication, care and support around the clock.
+Once surgery is complete, your pet will stay here at our hospital overnight (most likely) where trained technicians will monitor and administer pain medication, care and support around the clock.
 We encourage all pet owners to come visit their pet during this time.